History-Aware and Dynamic Client Contribution in Federated Learning: Preliminaries: FL and Shapley Value

 \section{\textbf{Preliminaries: FL and Shapley Value}}

 \textbf{Federated Learning (FL).} FL is a collaborative ML framework that allows the training of multiple clients with local private data~\cite{kairouz2021advances}.
-We consider a centralized single server-based FL framework, where the trustworthy server aggregates local models learned from possibly non-i.i.d.\ data from multiple clients and performs client contribution assessment upon receiving local models.
+We consider a centralized single server-based FL setting, where the server is trustworthy and performs both model aggregation and contribution assessment (Figure~\ref{fig:framework}).